camandel/check-password-strength/README.md

 - l33t substitutions
 - username as part of the password
 - duplicated passwords
-- a custom dictionary can be loaded at runtime
+- a custom dictionary (json or txt) can be loaded at runtime

 It supports `CSV files` exported from the most popular Password Managers and Browsers: